 Dick collected high end antiques — furniture, jewelry, paintings — and ran a business out of his Manhattan apartment.
 He bought and sold on a regular basis and 27-year-old Charles Lonnie Grosso of Queens obviously took notice.

-On February 22, 1980, Dick and his partner were murdered by Grosso during a premeditated robbery.
+On February 22, 1980, Dick and his partner were murdered in their apartment by Grosso during a premeditated robbery.
 Grosso shot Dick and Stephen Szladek, leaving the pair dead as he collected a number of random items, haphazardly leaving some very expensive pieces behind.
 Grosso was eventually caught and convicted.
-He revived a sentence of 25 years to life, next eligible for parole in 2021.
+He received a sentence of 25 years to life, next eligible for parole in 2021.
 None of the paintings, jewelry, and antiques stolen from the apartment were ever recovered.